nasa/openmct/docs/src/design/proposals/APIRedesign.md

 This feedback comes from developers who have worked on plugins for Open MCT Web, but have not worked on the platform.

+### Plugin Developer 1

+Used Open MCT Web over the course of several months (on a less-than-half-time basis) to develop a spectrum visualization plugin.

 * Not a lot of time to work on this, made it hard to get up the learning curve.
   * Note that this is the norm, particularly for GDS development.
+* JavaScript carries its own learning curve.
+* The fact that it pulls in other tools whose APIs need to be learned also makes the learning curve harder to get up.
+* Tracking down interconnected parts was a bit difficult.
+* Could really use examples.
+* Easy to get lost when not immersed in the style.

+### Plugin Developer 2

+Used Open MCT Web over the course of several weeks (on a half-time basis) to develop a tabular visualization plugin.

+* Pain points
+   * Unable to copy and paste from tutorial pdfs into code
+      * Wanted to verify my environment was setup properly so that I could get the final product working in the end without having to type everything out.
+Perhaps there could be something in github that has the final completed tutorial for new users to checkout?
+Or a step by step one kind of like the tutorials on the angular js webpage?
+   * Typing too long without seeing results of what I was doing
+      * At some points in the tutorial I ended up typing for the sake of typing without knowing what I was really typing for.
+      * If there were break points where we could run the incomplete code and just see a variable dump or something even that would be helpful to know that I am on the right track.
+   * Documentation on features are a bit hard to find.
+      * I'm not sure what I can do until I search through examples of existing code and work my way backwards.
+      * Maybe you can link the features we are using in the tutorial to their respective parts in the developer guide?
+Not sure if that can be done on PDFs, so maybe a webpage instead?
+* Positive Attributes
+   * Unable to copy and paste from tutorial pdfs into code
+      * I know I also listed this as a pain, but it was kind of helpful being forced to read and type everything out.
+   * "Widgets" are self contained in their own directories.
+I don't have to be afraid of exploding things.
+   * All files/config that I care about for a "widget" can be found in the bundles.json
+* Misc
+   * Coming from a not so strong webdev background and on top of that a zero strong angular background I think starting off with a simple "Hello World" webpage tutorial would have been nice.
+      * Start off with a bare bones bundle json with an empty controller and static "Hello World" in the view
+      * Add the variable "Hello World" into the controller for the view to display
+      * Add a model property to the bundle.json to take in "Hello World" as a parameter and pass through to the controller/view

 ## Misc.
 Feedback (mostly verbal)